wgmfisch/kamikaze/README.md

 * note that `open-mouth.*` and `train.sh` are currently unused.
 * `--nopreview`: will disable the preview window, if you want to test recognition speed on a corpus of images.
 Abort with Ctrl-C.
+* Use `guvcview` to play with your webcam's capabilities

 ## To make things move